Previous chapter | Index | Next chapter

 She gave a quiet sob and let the purple pouch fall onto the bed sheets.
 Wei Wuxian grabbed it without another word and left for the main room.

 The candles burned out slowly.
 Wei Wuxian had gotten used to their heavy smell and did not choke so much on them now.
-Perhaps the reason all omega were supposed to bear such sweet scents came from them, he thought in his drowsy insomnia.
+Perhaps the reason all kunze bore such sweet scents came from them, he thought in his drowsy insomnia.

 Perhaps they were trapped in this as much as in anything else.

-In the thick darkness of that locked house, and no matter that three children he had grown to care about slumbered only a room away, Wei Wuxian felt alone.
+In the thick blackness of that locked house, and no matter that three children he had grown to care about slumbered only a room away, Wei Wuxian felt alone.

 “Lan Zhan doesn’t look good,” he told Nie Huaisang almost a week later, as they searched for a haunted cave hidden in the forest around Qishan’s Nightless City.